 If medicines do not help or your symptoms are severe, a GP may refer you to a specialist for:

-- tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera is passed down your throat)
+- tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera inside it is passed down your throat)

-- an operation to stop acid reflux – called a laparoscopic fundoplication
+- an operation on your stomach to stop acid reflux (laparoscopic fundoplication)